CERT-Polska/karton/docs/what_new.rst

 * :class:`DirectoryResource` has been removed in favor of :class:`Resource.from_directory`.
 Resources created using this method are still deserialized to the :class:`RemoteDirectoryResource` form by older Karton versions. :class:`RemoteDirectoryResource` has been merged into :class:`RemoteResource`, so all resources containing Zip files can be unzipped even if they were created as regular files.

-* Asynchronic tasks has been removed.
+* Asynchronous tasks has been removed.
 Busy waiting should be used instead.

 * All crashed tasks are preserved in ``Crashed`` state until they are removed by Karton-System (default is 72 hours) or retried by user.
 Keep in mind that they hold all the referenced resources, so keep an eye on that queue.